 The Explanatory Notes provide detailed information about the data sources, scope, counting rules and data comparability associated with this publication.

 CHANGES IN THIS ISSUE

-The 2016 Recorded Crime – Victims release includes revisions to the 2015 data for New South Wales, Victoria, Tasmania, the Northern Territory and the Australian Capital Territory.
-State and territory data cubes, as well as national data for the 2015 period, have been impacted to varying degrees by these revisions.
-Users are advised to refer to the latest version of the Recorded Crime – Victims publication when making comparisons across years.
+The 2017 Recorded Crime – Victims release includes revisions to the 2016 data for Victoria and the Australian Capital Territory as well as revisions to the 2015 Homicide data for the Northern Territory.
+State and territory data cubes, as well as national data for the 2016 period have been impacted to varying degrees by these revisions.
+Users are advised to refer to the latest version of the Recorded Crime – Victims publication when making comparisons across reference periods.

 SUMMARY OF CONTENTS